Steven B. Dodge: Beverly Crossing LLC

 In 2016, Dodge founded Beverly Crossing, a real estate development group that creates, owns, and operates residential communities in Massachusetts, and in Florida, where it serves the Gulf Coast from Naples to Ft.
 Myers as Windover Development of Florida.
-“Beverly has become our main area of focus,” Dodge said in 2018, “as we are replacing the City’s dying or dead industrial core with a new community of apartments, restaurants, and related amenities, with bustling Beverly Depot at its center.”
+Dodge described Beverly as the focus replacing the City’s industrial core with apartments and restaurants built around Beverly Depot.

 Personal life

 In 1974, Dodge married Anne Nordblom, whom he had met at the Bank of Boston.
 The couple had three children, Thomas, Kristen, and Benjamin.
 Dodge and his wife were benefactors of Brookwood School, Brown University, Middlesex School, Milton Academy, the Boston Renaissance Charter Public School, and the University of Vermont.

-“Throughout his professional endeavors and personal relationships,” Dodge’s obituary read, he “repeatedly demonstrated the importance of maintaining genuine humility, selfless generosity, and a sense of humor.
-Despite his extraordinary success, Dodge is remembered and revered most for his quiet leadership qualities, specifically his ability to mentor and instill confidence in others.
-Countless people regarded his guidance, which he offered freely, as key in reaching significant life decisions.”
+Dodge’s obituary noted his humility, generosity, and sense of humor as well as his ability to mentor and instill confidence in others.

 Dodge’s launch of Windover in 2005 was a result of his personal interest in architecture and construction and an opportunity to create special places.
 He artfully enhanced landscapes in Massachusetts and Vermont featuring weathered fieldstone fences, newly planted trees, and classic New England structures.
-Surveying Dodge’s work, a neighbor once remarked, “It’s what God would have done if he hadn’t run out of money.”

 Dodge was a lifelong Red Sox fan and an avid reader.
-His favorite getaways included fishing the mountain streams in Chile and motorcycling in Sardinia.
-“We biked there because they had no speed limits,” he said.
+His favorite getaways included fishing the mountain streams in Chile and motorcycling in Sardinia, enjoying the latter particularly because they had no speed limits.

-When asked to describe what makes a good entrepreneur, Dodge replied, “Remain humble, approachable.
-Pay attention to what’s going on around you.
-Learn how to listen more than your talk.”